Master of Professional Accounting (Specialisation)

 Students who successfully complete the first eight subjects of the Master of Professional Accounting (Specialisation) are able to apply for associate membership with CPA Australia.
 Being a CPA is internationally-recognised as a mark of high professional competence.

-In this degree you’ll have the opportunity to choose one of two specialisations:
+In this degree you’ll have the opportunity to choose one of three specialisations:

 Diversify your skill set with additional business management topics including entrepreneurship, sales, and people management.

 Complement your accounting skills with a range of marketing topics including sales, digital marketing, and business-to-business marketing.